hannayusuf97/Unzip/README.md

-    A small script for file actions in Nextcloud, this script as mentioned in the name unzips selected files into the current directory under file name without the extension, on this branch an update has been made to be able to unzip in the current directory
+    A small script for file actions in Nextcloud, this script as mentioned in the name unzips selected files into the current directory under file name without the extension, on this branch an update has been made to be able to unzip in the current directory.

 # Features
 - Extract all supported compressed extensions.